BOARD OF DIRECTORS

 Tina allmark, director

-Tina has served on the CBC Health and Safety Committee and is a current representative of the Environmental Lead Team Working Group, leading the organization in implementing and maintaining environmental practices.
+Tina is the co-chair of the CBC Health and Safety Committee and is a current representative on the Environmental Lead Team Working Group, leading the organization in implementing and maintaining environmental practices.
 She makes a personal commitment to inclusive leadership by creating and fostering an inclusive and equitable workplace: one where all staff feel like they belong and their opinions matter.

 Andrew Brodkin, director